Berkeley Dog Bites Lawyer

 How long do I have to take legal action after a dog bite?

-In California, you have a two-year window from the date of the incident to file a lawsuit for a dog bite, as established by Civil Code § 335.1.
-It is crucial to act within this timeframe.
-If you miss this deadline, the court will likely reject your case, even if the dog's owner was clearly negligent.
+In California, you have a two-year window from the date of the incident to file a lawsuit for a dog bite, according to Civil Code § 335.1.
+If you don't act within that time, you will almost certainly lose your right to pursue a claim, even if the dog's owner was clearly negligent.

 In California, how long does an insurance company have to settle a claim?

-In California, once you notify your insurance company, they have 15 days to acknowledge your claim and start their investigation.
-After you provide all the necessary paperwork, they have an additional 40 days to review everything and make a decision to either approve or deny your claim.
+In California, insurance companies are given specific timelines to handle claims.
+Once you notify them of a claim, they have 15 days to acknowledge it and start their investigation.
+From the day they receive your completed proof-of-claim paperwork, they have another 40 days to make a decision on whether to accept or deny it.

 Can I file a claim if the dog was on a leash or had no prior bite history?

-Absolutely.
-In Berkeley, California law holds dog owners accountable for bites, regardless of whether the dog was leashed or had a clean record.
-If you were lawfully present when the incident occurred, the owner is still liable for your injuries.
+Yes.
+In Berkeley, California's dog bite law applies even if the dog was leashed or had a clean record.
+If you were lawfully present when the bite occurred, the owner is still considered responsible for your injuries.

 How will Golden Gate Legal actually help me?